111 (emergency telephone number): Introduction

 The 111 service began on 29 September 1958 in the two towns.
 When a subscriber dialled 111 at either exchange, the call was routed by the automatic exchange onto one of three dedicated lines to the toll switchboard at the Masterton exchange (although the exchange connected calls automatically, long-distance (toll) calls still had to be connected manually through an operator).
 A red light glowed on the switchboard panel, and another red light would glow on top of the switchboard.
 Two hooters also sounded, one in the exchange and the other in the building passage.
 The first operator to plug into the line took the call, and a supervisor would plug into the line to help if the situation became difficult.

 Dedicated lines connected the toll switchboard to the Masterton police station, fire brigade, and the hospital, where they were connected to a special red telephone.
 The line connected to the fire station, when it rang, also sounded the station alarm bells.
 A similar arrangement was employed at the police station, while at the hospital the call went to the local switchboard where it was identified by a red light and a distinctive bell.

 Among the first 111 calls was a call for an ambulance after an accident at a sawmill, and call to the fire service after a rubbish tip fire in Carterton.
 The first hoax call also occurred on the first day – a caller dialled 111 to ask for the address of a Carterton hotel.

 Expansion

-After the introduction of 111 in Masterton and Carterton, the service soon expanded to most major towns and cities, including from 1961 the main centres like Wellington, where the multi-exchange area included some pre-war Rotary exchanges.
+After the introduction of 111 in Masterton and Carterton, the service soon expanded to most major towns and cities.

+The service was introduced in Wellington in April 1961, where the multi-exchange area included some pre-war Rotary exchanges.

+Christchurch introduced 111 from 11 pm on 28 August 1964.
+The introduction coincided with cutting in new exchanges at Linwood and Hillmorton and the introduction of six-figure telephone numbers for most suburban exchanges.

 By the mid-1980s all but a few rural exchanges had the service, and by 1988, 111 was available on every exchange in mainland New Zealand.